awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

 + Expose POST on the `/calc` resource to invoke the Lambda function, supplying the input in the payload\.
 We will enable a request validator to ensure that the client submitted the valid request payload before API Gateway call the Lambda function\.
 +  Expose GET on the `/calc/{operand1}/{operand2}/{operator}` resource to invoke the Lambda function, specifying the input in the path parameters\.
 We also explain how to define a `Result` schema to model the method response body so that any strongly typed SDK of the API can access the method response data through properties defined in the `Result` schema\.

- You can inspect the sample API in its [Swagger definition file](api-as-lambda-proxy-export-swagger-with-extensions.md)\.
-You can also [import](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) the API Swagger definitions to API Gateway, following the instructions given in [Import an API into API Gateway](api-gateway-import-api.md)\.
+ You can inspect the sample API in its [OpenAPI definition file](api-as-lambda-proxy-export-swagger-with-extensions.md)\.
+You can also [import](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) the API OpenAPI definitions to API Gateway, following the instructions given in [Import a REST API into API Gateway](api-gateway-import-api.md)\.

  To use the API Gateway console to create the API, you must first sign up for an AWS account\.